 Brown marmorated stink bugs are the cause of strict seasonal shipping regulations for imports to Oceania.
 The stink bug eats apples, kiwifruit, corn, tomatoes, cherries, wheat, and maize, and while the bug is a known agricultural pest in the US and Asia, they have not yet spread to Oceania thanks to strict governmental rules in the region.

 A recent report claimed that if the bug enters New Zealand, it could have an economic impact of up to $4.2 billion.
-Recently, a ship carrying cars found to be harbouring stink bugs was refused entry to Auckland, New Zealand.
-Due to the high numbers found, no port in New Zealand had the capacity to treat the ship’s cargo.
-Global media reports claimed car dealerships were running low on stock because of the delays.
+A ship carrying cars found to be harbouring stink bugs was refused entry to Auckland, New Zealand.
+No port in New Zealand had the capacity to treat the ship’s cargo.
+Car dealerships ran low on stock because of the delays.

 This denial of entry was the result of emergency measures introduced by the Ministry for Primary Industries (MPI) in New Zealand.
-Both the MPI and the Department of Agriculture in Australia also have seasonal restrictions in place regarding cargo from specific countries.
+Both the MPI and the Department of Agriculture, Water and the Environment in Australia also have seasonal restrictions in place regarding cargo from specific countries.

 The Asian Gypsy Moth is a cause for concern in the USA, Canada and Oceania, where it is a potential threat to agricultural and forest resources.